 The City is aware of the substandard environmental conditions of people in informal settlements and the need to progressively work towards improving the living conditions of the households.
 The City's informal settlement backlog is estimated at 6 628 units.
 Government's policy on the upgrading of informal settlements provides workable approaches for municipalities to tackle informal settlements.
 The City has worked closely with Government institutions and agencies towards the upgrading of informal settlements.
-In 2014, the City recognized studies that profiled and categorized 6 areas as informal settlements and further adopted a Plan for the upgrading of the settlements.
-The City's Informal Settlement Upgrading Plan, complementary to the National Government policy, recognizes that informal settlements cannot be delivered at a sufficient rapid response and at scale.
+In 2014, the City recognized studies that profiled and categorized 6 areas as informal settlement upgrading Plan, complementary to the National Government policy, recognizes that informal settlements cannot be delivered at a sufficient rapid response and at scale.
 The Plan thus proposed an incremental approach to upgrading, taking basic service delivery as the initial step of the overall upgrading process (See below diagram).